tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/omnitik.md

 !!! info "How can this documentation be improved?"

-    - Confirm whether there are still issues with WinBox or if WinBox, especially the 4.0 beta version, is an acceptable option.
     - Explain how to connect to the device with an ethernet cable if the automatic management wifi network disappears.
     - Update "gut checks" to be more explicit.